 Your employer may rely on the Federal Register notice as evidence of the continuing validity of your EAD.
 Go to the Documentation Employers May Accept and Temporary Protected Status Beneficiaries May Present as Evidence of Employment Eligibility page for more information.

 If we approve your TPS re-registration application and you paid the fee for a new EAD (or if we approved your fee waiver request), we will issue you a new EAD with the expiration date of May, 3, 2025.

 For more information on TPS eligibility requirements, what to file, and step-by-step instructions on submitting a re-registration or initial TPS application package, go to the TPS page.

 You might be eligible for other immigration options listed on the Explore My Options page.

-To apply for a lawful permanent status (Green Card), you must be eligible under one of the categories listed on the Green Card Eligibility Categories page.
-Once you find the category that may fit your situation, click on the link provided to get information on eligibility requirements, how to apply, and whether your family members can also apply with you.
+To apply for lawful permanent resident status (Green Card), you must be eligible under one of the categories listed on the Green Card Eligibility Categories page.
+Once you find the category that may fit your situation, click on the link provided to get information on eligibility requirements, how to apply and whether your family members can also apply with you.

 Please be aware that some unauthorized practitioners may try to take advantage of you by claiming they can file TPS forms.
 These same individuals may ask that you pay them to file such forms.
 We want to ensure that all potential TPS applicants know how to obtain legitimate, accurate legal advice and assistance.
 A list of accredited representatives and free or low-cost legal providers is available on the USCIS website on the finding legal advice web page.